WLwind/go_straight_and_turn/README.md

 # go_straight_and_turn
-A ROS package that you can let the robot move straight or rotate for a specified distance or radian.
+A ROS package that you can let your robot move straight or rotate for a specified distance or radian.
 ## Launch files
 * go_straight.launch
 Let the robot move staight for a specified distance with a specified linear velocity.